BioHarmony-Foundation/OpenEcoBuilder/README.md

 POC and Kickstarter to come soon.
 Until then, imagine with me, a piece of software:

-Freely available to download on most modern devices.
-When it boots up, you can either choose to explore a sample library of Homesteads, OffGrid Retreats, and EcoVillages that can show you possible EcoLogical Lifestyles — or input your own Latitude and Longitude coordinates to import a chunk of earth, and get to building one yourself.
+Accessible via your favorite modern web browser.
+Find your BioRegion, then choose to explore a sample library of Homesteads, OffGrid Retreats, and EcoVillages that can show you possible EcoLogical Lifestyles for your BioRegion — or input your own Latitude and Longitude coordinates to import a chunk of earth, and get to building one yourself.
 Imagine a searchable drag-and-drop library of DIY Tutorials, BioRegional Educators and Workshops, and EcoProducts.

 Instead of Roller Coasters and the Boxed-In-Life, let’s build the world WE want to see.